-Only 20% of adults with ASD have a job.
+Women overall have a higher unemployment rate than their male counterparts and Only 20% of adults with ASD have a job.

-And that those that do get jobs have difficulty keeping them, mostly due to the lack of job training and supports that meet their specific needs.
+And that those that do get jobs have difficulty keeping them, mostly due to the lack of job training and support that meet their specific needs.
 Yet, holding a job is especially important for people with autism.
 A job can provide greater independence, a sense of purpose and belonging.

 Very few businesses, both large and small, make any effort to hire people with autism spectrum disorders and other developmental disabilities.
 Furthermore, while people with autism may have the skills to perform the job, they are lacking the workplace social skills and resilience to keep the job.
 Often in the workplace, fitting is trumps competence.